 Nex Machina (also on PC)

-Housemarque recently decided to leave the arcade shooter genre behind in favor of something a little more contemporary, the studio certainly gave its old games a proper sendoff with Nex Machina.
+Housemarque recently decided to leave the arcade shooter genre behind in favor of something a little more contemporary, but the studio certainly gave its old games a proper sendoff with Nex Machina.
 Designed with the help of Robotron 2084 and Smash TV designer Eugene Jarvis, Nex Machina is a lightning-fast classic shooter with perfect controls, plenty of secrets to find, and nearly infinite replayability.

 Read our Nex Machina review

-A launch title initially available for free through PlayStation Plus, Resogun is a remarkably simple side-scrolling aerial shooter, but it also happens to be one of the best games on the PlayStation 4.
+A launch title initially available through PlayStation Plus, Resogun is a remarkably simple side-scrolling aerial shooter, but it also happens to be one of the best games on the PlayStation 4.
 As you move a small ship around the tube-like levels that make up the game, you blast away at enemy obstacles and rescue small green humans struggling to survive on the ground.